onzfonz/comp227/src/content/7/en/part7d.md

 };
 ```

-The *npm start* command will now start the dev-server at port 3000, meaning that our application will be available by visiting <http://localhost:3000> in the browser.
+The `npm start` command will now start the dev-server at port 3000, meaning that our application will be available by visiting <http://localhost:3000> in the browser.
 When we make changes to the code, the browser will automatically refresh the page.

 The process for updating the code is fast.
-When we use the dev-server, the code is not bundled the usual way into the <i>main.js</i> file.
+When we use the dev-server, the code is not bundled the usual way into the *main.js* file.
 The result of the bundling exists only in memory.

-Let's extend the code by changing the definition of the <i>App</i> component as shown below:
+Let's extend the code by changing the definition of the `App` component as shown below:

 ```js
 import React, { useState } from 'react'